On System Operators with Variation Bounding Properties: Preliminaries

-Finally, we will abbreviate a discrete-time LTI system (\ref{eq:SISO_d}) by the triple $(A,b,c)$ and say that it is \emph{strictly externally positive} (\ref{eq:SISO_d}) if $g(t) = cA^{t-1}b > 0$ for all $t \geq 1$.
+being $\ovd{k}$ for all $t\geq k$.
+For brevity, we will mostly drop $(A,c)$ and write $\Obs{}$ and $\Obs{t}$, respectively.
+A sufficient condition based on the assumption of a $k$-positive $A$ was shown in \cite[Theorem~3.5]{grussler2021internally}. \begin{prop} If $A$ is $k$-positive and $\compound{\Obs{j}}{j} \geq 0$ for $1\leq j \leq k$, then $\Obs{t}$ is $k$-positive for all $t \geq k$. \end{prop} Finally, we will abbreviate a discrete-time LTI system (\ref{eq:SISO_d}) by the triple $(A,b,c)$ and say that it is \emph{strictly externally positive} (\ref{eq:SISO_d}) if $g(t) = cA^{t-1}b > 0$ for all $t \geq 1$.
 Correspondingly, we use the term \emph{strictly externally negative} if the inequality is reversed.